kp21-07/CSE-Sem3-Repository/README.md

 ---

-This repository contains course materials, assignments, notes, and resources for the listed subjects as part of the third semester curriculum.
+This repository contains course materials, assignments, notes, and resources for the listed subjects as part of my third semester curriculum.